 You are here: Home > Sao Tome and Principe

-Search for magnificant humbpack whales who migrate past the islands between July and October
+Search for magnificent humpback whales as they migrate past the islands between July and October.

-Sao Tome and Principe have the highest density of endemic birds (that can't be found anywhere else) worldwide and of the 75 species that regularly occur on the islands, 17 are endemic to Sao Tome and 8 are endemic to Principe.
+Sao Tome and Principe has the highest density of endemic birds worldwide.
+75 species can be regularly seen on the islands; 17 of these are endemic to Sao Tome, and 8 to Principe.
+We can organise a guide to take you to the best bird watching locations.

 There is no better way to get to know Sao Tome and Principe than to walk through the rainforest with our friendly guides who are only to happy to share the secrets of their island with you.

-The roads in the north west of Sao Tome are just fantastic explored on two wheels.
-Pedal the palm tree lined coast road gently undulates for many kilometers and rewards you with spectacular views.
+The roads in the north-west of Sao Tome are just fantastic to explore on two wheels.
+Pedal the gently-undulating palm-tree-lined coast road and you'll be rewarded by many kilometres of spectacular views.

-There are several dive centres on the islands where qualified, experienced dive instructors will show you snapper, octopus, moray eels, sea horses, giant sea slugs and much more.
+There are several dive centres on the islands where qualified, experienced dive instructors will guide you to snapper, octopus, moray eels, sea horses, giant sea slugs and much more.

 Where is Sao Tome and Principe?

-Sao Tome and Principe are found in the Gulf of Guinea, 250km east of Gabon on the African mainland.
-The islands are 150km / a 30 minute flight apart.
-Combined, they have a surface area of 1,001 square km and are the second smallest country in Africa after the Seychelles.
+Sao Tome and Principe is found in the Gulf of Guinea, 250km west of Gabon on the African mainland.
+The two main islands are a 30-minute flight apart.
+They are the second smallest country in Africa after the Seychelles.

 When is the best time to visit?

-Tropical, hot and humid all year round with maximum of 30˚C from January to April and slightly cooler from May to September.
-Both islands have dry and wet seasons.
-June to September is cooler, with more cloud and virtually no rain, whilst March to May and October to December are considered the wettest months, with rainy days and clear skies.
+Tropical, hot and humid all year round with a maximum of 30˚C .
+There are two dry seasons.
+December through to February is dry and hot, then June to September dry, cool, with more cloud and virtually no rain.
+March to May and October & November are considered the wettest months, when days often bring a mix of rain and clear skies.

 How do I get to Sao Tome?

-Options for getting to the islands are limited and the best is on TAP Air Portugal, via Lisbon (with a short stopover in Accra).
-Low-cost airlines Easyjet and Ryanair also fly to Lisbon and we can arrange separate tickets to São Tomé.
-Flights between São Tomé and Príncipe on with African Airways in partnership with STP (the local island carrier).
-Flights are included with your holiday and your Sao Tome specialist will find the best flight times and prices for you.
+Options for getting to the islands are relatively limited and the best is with TAP Air Portugal, via Lisbon (with a short stopover in Accra).
+Flights between Sao Tome and Principe are with STP (the local island carrier) and are included with your holiday.

 Do I need a visa for Sao Tome?

-Is it safe to travel to Sao Tome?
+Is it safe to travel in Sao Tome?

-São Tomé and Príncipe is a very safe holiday destination and the crime rate is very low.
-However, petty theft is becoming more common especially in built up areas so we advise only carrying enough money for the day and keeping the rest in a hotel safe.
-The black cobra is the most dangerous and poisonous animal on São Tomé and is the most common in forested areas in the south and east of the island and like most snakes they try to avoid contact with humans and are therefore rarely seen.
-There are many lovely beaches on the islands, but they don’t have lifeguards.
-Swimming in the ocean around the islands is amazing, however, we always advise that you check with the hotel where you are staying with to make sure the conditions are safe as there can be strong undertows and current on some beaches.
-The first rule of thumb is to check first.
-The second one would be that if there are large rolling breakers, then it is advisable not to go in.
+Whilst there are many lovely beaches on the islands, they don’t have lifeguards.
+Swimming in the ocean around the islands is amazing but we always advise that you check with the hotel where you are staying with to make sure the conditions are safe, as there can be strong undertows and current on some beaches.
+If there are large rolling breakers, then it is advisable not to go in.

 Do I need vaccinations for Sao Tome?